Code-Institute-Submissions/project-1-employee-site-hub/README.md

     -   #### New Hire Goals

-        1. As a New Hire Visitor, I want all my commonly used software links in one place, so I can save time
+        1. As a New Hire Visitor, I want all my commonly used software links in one place a ‘Hub’, so much time will be saved
         2. As a New Hire Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         3. As a New Hire Visitor, I want to be able to easily navigate throughout the site to find content.